PMG-ABC

 Calculate the cumulative percentage of items sold and the cumulative percentage of the annual consumption values using the totals.

-The threshold for determining the ABC limits will be unique to your company and your product mix, but typically it is close to 80%/15%/5%.
-To know how many items to take in each zone, you must define your thresholds limits.
-In this example, we will use 80% for type A, 15% type B and 5% for type C.
+The threshold for determining the ABC limits will be unique to your company and your product mix, but typically, it is close to 80%/15%/5%.
+To know how many items to take in each zone, you must define your threshold limits.
+In this example, we will use 80% for type A, 15% for type B, and 5% for type C.

 Step 5: Categorizing the data into zones.